XplaiNLP/xplainlp.github.io/content/_index.md

           NLP and XAI Research Group at the <a href="https://www.tu.berlin/en/qu" target="_blank">Quality and Usability Lab TU Berlin</a>
           </span>
         </div>
+  - content:
+      title: Welcome to XplaiNLP Research Group
+      text: |
+        ### **XplaiNLP: Advancing Transparent and Trustworthy AI for Decision Support in High-Stakes Domains**

       text: |
         At the **XplaiNLP research group**, we are shaping the future of **Intelligent Decision Support Systems (IDSS)** by developing AI that is **explainable, trustworthy, and human-centered**.
 Our research spans the entire **IDSS pipeline**, integrating advances in **natural language processing (NLP), large language models (LLM), explainability (XAI), evaluation, legal frameworks, and human-computer interaction (HCI)** to ensure AI-driven decision-making aligns with ethical and societal values.